Band-Aid

 Today I noticed that some of leaves are just starting to change colors.

 I went for a walk today.
 Third day in a row where I've managed a 30-minute walk.
 At the advice of a friend, I started seeing a therapist to help me deal with my grief - I saw her last week and again today.
-She told me that on my walks, to look around as a child looks around when outside - noticing things that are weird, out of place, or beautiful.
+She told me that on my walks, I should look around as a child looks around when outside, noticing things that are weird, out of place, or beautiful.

 The therapist also gave me a small journal and asked how I felt about writing.
 I told her that is definitely not a problem for me; that I've been a writer as long as I can remember.
 She wants me to write down three things I am grateful for each day.

-Then for another dose of normal, Theo told me yesterday that the kid who sits next to him on the bus kept trying to take his baseball cap.
-I asked Theo if he had told the kid that he didn't like it, and Theo said "Yes, but he kept doing it."
-Unfortunately, they have assigned seats on the bus, and also this kid is at our stop - so Theo wants me to talk to the kid's mom.
+Then, for another dose of normal, Theo told me yesterday that the kid who sits next to him on the bus kept trying to take his baseball cap.
+I asked Theo if he had told the kid that he didn't like it, and Theo said, "Yes, but he kept doing it."
+Unfortunately, they have assigned seats on the bus.
+Also, this kid is at our stop, so Theo wants me to talk to the kid's mom.
 Theo recited for me the "steps of anti-bullying" that he learned at school: 1) say stop 2) walk away 3) tell the teacher.
 Well, he did the first two as best he could.
 Now I guess it is my turn to step in.

-The therapist noted that I used the words several times like "moving on" - she said "no judgment" but asked me how I felt about saying those words.
-I told her I was ok with it - as much as I recognize that I will be forever changed by what happened, I also recognize that I need to keep moving forward - that the world isn't going to stop.
+The therapist noted that I used the words "moving on" several times.
+She said "no judgment" but asked me how I felt about saying those words.
+I told her I was ok with it.
+As much as I recognize that I will be forever changed by what happened, I also recognize that I need to keep moving forward.
+The world isn't going to stop.